Anxiety Unveiled: Navigating GAD – A Mom’s Journey

 Diagnostic Process: Diagnosing GAD involves a thorough assessment of your symptoms, medical history, and sometimes, additional tests to rule out other potential causes.

 Treatment Options: The good news is that GAD is treatable.
 Treatment may include therapy, medication, or a combination of both.
-Therapy, such as cognitive-behavioral therapy (CBT), equips you with coping strategies to manage anxiety, while medication may be prescribed in severe cases.
+Therapy, such as cognitive-behavioral therapy (CBT), helps you develop coping strategies, while medication may be prescribed in more severe cases.

 Remember, taking care of yourself is not only acceptable but necessary for the well-being of your entire family.
 As a mom, your mental health is a priority, not a luxury.